vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

     -   Weight outliers have been set to N/A
     -   Created a new column called "wingToWeightRatio" to perform some analyses

-2. Read the data file
+2. Read the data file.
+The file cleanData.csv is read and stored in a Dataframe called BandingData

     ``` r
     BandingData <- read.csv("cleanData.csv", header = TRUE, stringsAsFactors = FALSE)
     ```

-3. Creating Subset for each of the 5 Species
+3. Creating Subset Dataframes for each of the 5 Species

     ``` r
     # subset for Common Yellowthroat